Discover (magazine): Founding

 Discover was created primarily through the efforts of Time magazine editor Leon Jaroff.
 He noticed that magazine sales jumped every time the cover featured a science topic.
 Jaroff interpreted this as a considerable public interest in science, and in 1971, he began agitating for the creation of a science-oriented magazine.
 This was difficult, as a former colleague noted, because "Selling science to people who graduated to be managers was very difficult".

 Jaroff's persistence finally paid off, and Discover magazine published its first edition in 1980.
 Discover was originally launched into a burgeoning market for science magazines aimed at educated non-professionals, intended to be easier to read than Scientific American but more detailed and science-oriented than Popular Science.
-Shortly after its launch, the American Association for the Advancement of Science (AAAS) launched a similar magazine called Science 80 (not to be confused with its flagship academic journal, Science), and both Science News and Science Digest changed their formats to follow the new trend.
+A year earlier, the American Association for the Advancement of Science (AAAS) had launched a similar magazine called Science 80 (not to be confused with its flagship academic journal, Science).
+Shortly thereafter, both Science News and Science Digest changed their formats to follow the new trend.

 During this period, Discover featured fairly in-depth science reporting on "hard science" and avoided fringe topics like extraterrestrial intelligence.
 Most issues contained essays by well-known scientists—such as Stephen Jay Gould, Jared Diamond, and Stephen Hawking.
 Another common article was a biography, often linked with mentions of other scientists working in the field.
 The "Skeptical Eye" column sought to uncover pop-science scams, and was the medium where James Randi released the results of Project Alpha.
 Jaroff said that it was the most-read section at its launch.